Click here for Call for Papers

 For individual papers, please submit the following in MS Word format:

-- Full name (surname in CAPITAL letters), affiliation (including Department) and email address
+- Full name (the surname in CAPITAL letters), affiliation (including Department) and email address

 - A 250-word (maximum) abstract